Azure-Samples/service-fabric-dotnet-core-getting-started/README.md

 The samples are divided by the category and [Service Fabric programming model][service-fabric-programming-models] that they focus on: Reliable Actors, Reliable Services.
 Most real applications will include a mixture of the concepts and programming models.

 ### Folder Hierarchy
-src/ - Source of the application divided by different modules by sub-folders.
+* src/ - Source of the application divided by different modules by sub-folders.
-&lt;Application Folder&gt;/ - Service Fabric Application folder heirarchy.
-After compilation the executables are places in code   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;subfolders.
+* &lt;application package folder&gt;/ - Service Fabric Application folder heirarchy.
+After compilation the executables are placed in code subfolders.
-build.sh - Script to build source on Linux shell.
+* build.sh - Script to build source on Linux shell.
-build.ps1 - PowerShell script to build source on Windows.
+* build.ps1 - PowerShell script to build source on Windows.
-install.sh - Script to install Application from Linux shell.
+* install.sh - Script to install Application from Linux shell.
-install.ps1 - PowerShell script to install application from Windows.
+* install.ps1 - PowerShell script to install application from Windows.
-uninstall.sh - Script to uninstall application from Linux shell.
+* uninstall.sh - Script to uninstall application from Linux shell.
-uninstall.ps1 - PowerShell script to unintall application from Windows.
+* uninstall.ps1 - PowerShell script to unintall application from Windows.

 ## Reliable Actor samples
 ### CounterActor